jamrod/herbal-remedy-finder/README.md

 ### Technologies

 Built with Python Django and Postgresql.
-Deployed to an EC2 instance on AWS, with routing through Route 53.
+Deployed to an EC2 instance on AWS, with DNS handled by Route 53.

 ### Dependencies-